Seeking A Faith That Endures

 By mid afternoon we had heard and received a lot, so Peter and Priscilla Roxburgh’s practical workshop was brilliant in helping us digest what God had been saying and how we might put these things into practice.

 They reminded us that Christianity is a marathon, not a sprint, and got us into mixed groups from across different churches to discuss and set some personal goals, think about steps to reach them, and recognise hurdles we might face along the way.
-Many people found this session a helpful opportunity to reflect, put plans in place, and have some actions to help them pursue Jesus.
+Many people found this session a helpful opportunity to reflect, put plans in place, and have actions to help them pursue Jesus.

 Download the questions and sheet here.